toddledev/documentation/docs/07-styling/04-conditional-styles/index.md

 # Conditional styles
 Conditional styling allows you to create specific variations of an element's appearance that only apply in certain circumstances.
 This approach enables dynamic interfaces that respond to user interactions, screen sizes, and application states.

-There are several methods to apply conditional styles in toddle:
+There are several methods to apply conditional styles in Nordcraft:
 - [Style variants](#style-variants) via pseudo-classes, pseudo-elements, and media-queries
 - Style variants via [classes](#class-based-styles)
 - [Style variables](#style-variables)